The 21st World Hang Gliding Championships, Brasilia Brazil 2017

 Please share this post with as many friends as you can.
 Finally thankyou again for any support you have given.
 Derek, John, Hagen, Jonas.

-NZ HG Team Funds - Derek Mckee's involvement
+NZ HG Team Funds - Derek Mckee's involvement (page creator)

 I Derek Mckee am one of the 3 pilots competing.